edmundjeevan/ArtyFracts/README.md

 Team members
-Edmund DSouza &  Salmain Haider
+Edmund DSouza &  Salman Haider

 ArtyFracts aims to fractionalise a real physical masterpiece painting into NFTs and Crowdfund its sale.